-In Year 9, students consider the operation of systems at a range of scales.
-They explore ways in which the human body as a system responds to its external environment.
+In Year 9, students respond to inquiry questions to excite their curiosity and challenge their thinking.
+They work collaboratively and individually as they consider the operation of systems at a range of scales and use their inquiry skills to investigate extreme scenarios that impact the body's ability to Students maintain balance. explore reproductive processes that enable a species to respond to a changing environment over time.
 They are introduced to the notion of the atom as a system of protons, electrons and neutrons, and how this system can change through nuclear decay.
 They learn that matter can be rearranged through chemical change and that these changes play an important role in many systems.
-They are introduced to the concept of the conservation of matter and begin to develop a more sophisticated view of energy transfer.
-They begin to apply their understanding of energy and forces to global systems such as continental movement.
+They are introduced to the concepts of conservation of matter and energy and begin to develop a more sophisticated view of energy transfer.
+They explore these concepts as they construct representations of the movement of carbon within and between the Earth's spheres and relate to the global carbon Students begin to consider how well a sample or model represents the phenomena under study and use a range of evidence to support their conclusions.

-Students will be assessed in their learning in a variety of ways, including research investigations, student experimental reports and written semester exams.
+Students will be assessed in their learning in a variety of ways, including research investigations, student experimental reports and written exams.
 Both individual and group activities will be assessed.
 Grades will be awarded according to Australian Curriculum guidelines on standards.